 Even the lockdowns and social distancing necessary to counter the pandemic have psychological side-effects.
 Being confined at home can contract and disrupt our mental energies and emotions.
 It is particularly difficult for children who are at stage of life when they want to be active and expressive.
 The mind does best when it has space and when confined our thoughts and emotions more easily become negative.

 Yet in addition to these health worries are many other problems caused by the pandemic.
 The economic fallout from the lockdown pushing the world to the brink of a financial depression is a matter of great concern for everyone.
-It is threatening the jobs, savings and investments of entire populations, which have taken many years for people to accumulate.
 Economic uncertainty hangs like a cloud, even for those who may not any symptoms from the disease.
 This results in fear, anxiety, worry and agitation in the psyche.

-Along with the economic unrest the social disturbances from the pandemic are bringing up deep-seated political, religious and cultural divides, not unifying humanity.
-We see greater polarization socially and politically in many countries East and West, with people getting emotionally disturbed at individual and collective, with numerous protests and riots.
+Thee social disturbances from the pandemic are bringing up deep-seated political, religious and cultural divides, not unifying humanity.
+We see greater polarization socially and politically in countries East and West, with people getting emotionally disturbed at individual and collective levels.
+We must remember that these are conditions of increased fear affected by the pandemic, blocking real solutions to the problem which require a united approach to the disease.

 Yoga and Ayurveda